Using Intent Data to Prioritize Outbound Targeting

 Define scoring thresholds that map to action triggers:

-• Hot (Score 80+): Immediate SDR outreach.
+- Hot (Score 80+): Immediate SDR outreach.
 Same-day response SLA.
-These accounts get Tier 3+ personalization (see our guide on cold email personalization at scale).
+These accounts get maximum personalization.
+See our guide on cold email personalization at scale.

-• Monitoring (Score 15-39): Added to nurture campaigns and social engagement lists.
-SDR engagement but not direct outreach.
+- Monitoring (Score 15-39): Added to nurture campaigns and social engagement lists.

 Step 4: Combine Intent with Fit

 Intent data alone isn’t sufficient.
 A company showing strong buying signals but outside your ICP is still a poor target.
-Multiply your intent score by a fit score (based on firmographic and technographic criteria) to produce a composite prioritization score.
+Multiply your intent score by a fit score to produce a composite prioritization score.

-Composite Score = Intent Score × Fit Multiplier
+Composite Score = Intent Score x Fit Multiplier

 Where Fit Multiplier ranges from 0.2 (poor fit) to 1.5 (ideal ICP).
 This ensures that a perfect-fit account with moderate intent ranks higher than a poor-fit account with strong intent.